anucecszl/cardiGAN/README.md

 The phase classifier network could classify CCAs into three classes: single solid-solution, mixed solid-solution, and solid-solution with secondary phases.
 It is used to regularize the training of the generator network.
 4. Empirical parameter calculator:
 The empirical parameter calculator could calculate 12 empirical parameters of CCAs based on their element compositions.
 The calculator in this project is hard coded in PyTorch.
 A parameter calculator with user interface can be accessed through https://github.com/ZhipengGaGa/Parameter-Calculator-for-CCA.
+5. HEA dataset:
+The file HEA_dataset provides the element compositions and reported phases of the 845 CCAs obtained from 11 literatures.
+Since there are 845 data and the dataset is manually collected by the author, the references are in the form of 'A-B' where A is number of the referred literature where the data was collected, and B is the original reference in the referred literature.
+It's noted that the training dataset for the model excludes all the repetitive data and alloys with unknown phases.

+References for the dataset:
+[1] Toda-Caraballo, I. and Rivera-Díaz-del-Castillo, P.E.J.
+(2016).
+A criterion for the formation of high entropy alloys based on lattice distortion.
+Intermetallics, 71, pp.76–87.
+[2] Qiu, Y., Hu, Y.J., Taylor, A., Styles, M.J., Marceau, R.K.W., Ceguerra, A.V., Gibson, M.A., Liu, Z.K., Fraser, H.L. and Birbilis, N. (2017).
+A lightweight single-phase AlTiVCr compositionally complex alloy.
+Acta Materialia, 123, pp.115–124.
+[3] Singh, A.K. and Subramaniam, A. (2014).
+On the formation of disordered solid solutions in multi-component alloys.
+Journal of Alloys and Compounds, 587, pp.113–119.
+[4] Zhang, Y., Zhou, Y.  J., Lin, J.  P., Chen, G.  L. and Liaw, P.  K. (2008).
+Solid-Solution Phase Formation Rules for Multi-component Alloys.
+Advanced Engineering Materials, 10(6), pp.534–538.
+[5] Zhang, Y., Yang, X. and Liaw, P.K.
+(2012).
+Alloy Design and Properties Optimization of High-Entropy Alloys.
+JOM, 64(7), pp.830–838.
+[6] Miracle, D.B. and Senkov, O.N.
+(2017).
+A critical review of high entropy alloys and related concepts.
+Acta Materialia, [online] 122, pp.448–511.
+Available at: https://www.sciencedirect.com/science/article/pii/S1359645416306759.
+[7] Feng, R., Gao, M., Lee, C., Mathes, M., Zuo, T., Chen, S., Hawk, J., Zhang, Y. and Liaw, P. (2016).
+Design of Light-Weight High-Entropy Alloys.
+Entropy, 18(9), p.333.
+[8] Dong, Y., Lu, Y., Jiang, L., Wang, T. and Li, T. (2014).
+Effects of electro-negativity on the stability of topologically close-packed phase in high entropy alloys.
+Intermetallics, 52, pp.105–109.
+[9] Yang, X. and Zhang, Y. (2012).
+Prediction of high-entropy stabilized solid-solution in multi-component alloys.
+Materials Chemistry and Physics, 132(2-3), pp.233–238.
+[10] Anand, G., Goodall, R. and Freeman, C.L.
+(2016).
+Role of configurational entropy in body-centred cubic or face-centred cubic phase formation in high entropy alloys.
+Scripta Materialia, 124, pp.90–94.
+[11] Gorsse, S., Nguyen, M.H., Senkov, O.N. and Miracle, D.B.
+(2018).
+Database on the mechanical properties of high entropy alloys and complex concentrated alloys.
+Data in Brief, 21, pp.2664–2678.

 - The configuration of the cardiGAN model: [image](http://github.com/ZhipengGaGa/cardiGAN/raw/master/model_configuration.png)